aptech/docs/docs/CR-scalmiss.rst

     :param x: data
     :type x: NxK matrix

-    :returns: y (*scalar*), 1 if argument is a scalar missing value, 0 if not.
+    :return y: 1 if argument is a scalar missing value, 0 if not.

+    :type y: scalar

 Remarks
 -------